karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 date: 2023-07-02T16:07:52+02:00
 draft: true
 tags: ["dotnet", "networking", "http", "basic"]
-description: "TBD"
+description: "In this post, we will explore several real-world scenarios where HttpClient is employed.
+For each scenario, we will discuss the reasons behind its proper or improper usage, using the help of the netstat command."
 ---

 > **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/dotnet-httpclient-basic-usage-scenarios).

-**If you are a .NET veteran, this post is not intended for you**.
+**If you are a .NET veteran, this post is probably not intended for you**.

 I'm well aware that there are a ton of great articles (and probably better than this one) on the Internet, explaining exactly how you should properly use HttpClient with .NET.
 However, the truth is, even with so many resources available, I still come across many cases where its usage is incorrect.

 Therefore, I have decided to write a quick post about the different scenarios available nowadays for using HttpClient.

 I don't intend to provide a theoretical explanation of how HttpClient works internally, as there are other posts on the Internet that have done a much better job than I could.
-Instead, my goal is to create **a concise and practical post that highlights various scenarios where HttpClient is utilized and discuss the reasons behind its correct or incorrect usage.**
+Instead, my goal is to create **a practical post that highlights various scenarios where HttpClient is utilized and discuss the reasons behind its appropriate or inappropriate usage.**

-# **Netstat command**
+# **netstat command**

-The ``netstat`` command is a networking tool that allows us to investigate active network connections on a system.
+The ``netstat`` command is a networking tool that allows us to investigate active network connections on a system and in this post I will extensively use it to monitor HttpClient connections.

 ``HttpClient`` is used to make HTTP requests to web servers and APIs, and it relies on underlying network connections to perform these tasks.
 By leveraging the ``netstat`` command, we can gain insights into the active connections created by ``HttpClient``, helping us identify potential issues.